 - You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
 If you have been arrested by a Peachtree City DUI officer (or any Georgia police officer), you should have been served notice of an administrative license suspension action.
 If you enter a guilty plea without properly addressing the administrative license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is conducted properly.

-- If your license is suspended for refusing the State’s chemical test from losing a hearing or failing to submit a request for a hearing within 10 business days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
-Properly coordinating and handling the criminal case and the license suspension action can improve your chances of being able to drive.
+- If your license is suspended for refusing the State’s chemical test from losing a hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
+Properly coordinating and handling the Peachtree City DUI criminal charges and the license suspension action can improve your chances of being able to drive.

 - Other charges in addition to your Peachtree City DUI charge may be more serious and carry more punishment than the DUI charge itself.

-- Sometime the prosecutor gives a bad plea offer.
-Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Peachtree City Municipal Court as well as Fayette County State Court or Superior Court can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.
+- Sometimes the prosecutor gives a bad plea offer.
+Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Peachtree City Municipal Court, as well as Fayette County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.

 Administrative License Suspension